 But serious questions have arisen about how Democracy Now! — which developed with the resources of Pacifica Radio and grants from the Carnegie Corporation, the Ford Foundation, J.M.
 Kaplan Fund and others — suddenly in 2002 became independent and the effective property of Amy Goodman without any recompense to Pacifica.
 This transfer included valuable assets such as trademarks, ownership of years of archived programs and interviews, affiliate station access and more.

 From 2002-2007, Goodman was paid $1 million per year, according to Pacifica Treasurer Jabari Zakiya.
-She also has been able to use her tax-exempt radio program and taxpayer-subsidized public radio satellite transponder to promote what her for-profit book and other lucrative activities.
+She also has been able to use her tax-exempt radio program and taxpayer-subsidized public radio satellite transponder to promote her for-profit book and other lucrative activities.

 In a 2005 interview, Goodman linked the Abu Ghraib (Iraq) prison scandal with what she views as the deeply embedded racism of American culture generally.
 She said: “I think that the whole Abu Ghraib prison scandal began long before the first low-level soldier laid a finger on the Iraqi prisoners.
 I think it started here at home with an administration that demonizes whole populations.
 African Americans have always been targeted, and now Arab Americans, Muslims, people of South Asian descent are being targeted as well.”